-Preliminary Letters Testamentary is an official name for a document issued by the Surrogate’s Court, which permits a person to act on behalf of an estate of a person who died with a Will when the court cannot issue permanent Letters Testamentary.
+Preliminary letters testamentary is an official name for a document issued by the Surrogate’s Court, which authorizes a person to act on behalf of an estate of a person who died with a will until the court issues permanent letters testamentary.

-A person who is nominated by a will to be an executor of an estate does not have the power or authority to act on behalf of an estate until they apply for, and are issued, Letters Testamentary by the Surrogate’s Court.
-Preliminary Letters Testamentary are a temporary, limited and restricted version of the full Letters.
+A person who is nominated by a will to be an executor of an estate does not have the power or authority to act on behalf of an estate until they apply for, and are issued, letters testamentary by the Surrogate’s Court.
+Preliminary letters testamentary are a temporary, limited and restricted version of the full letters.
+They are typically only good for six months.

 Here are some of the things a person can do after the court appoints them as an administrator of an estate by Letters Testamentary:

 - Obtain a tax id number for an estate from the federal government